LaGuardia International Airport (LGA) 2.6 miles/ 10 minutes to Citi Field

 WHERE TO EAT?

 Unfortunately, Citi Field is one of the worst ballparks for finding local restaurants within walking distance.
 The area surrounding Citi Field has very few options for a pre or post game meal.
-Our only recommendation outside of the ballpark is Pine Restaurant & Bar.
+Our only recommendations outside of the ballpark are Mikkeller NYC and Pine Restaurant & Bar.
+Mikkeller Brewing is located just outside of Citi Field.
+This 10,000 sq ft brewery offers over 60 taps along with standard bar bites as well as elevated options from acclaimed Nordic chef Claus Meyer.
+Mikkeller's is open year-round and you do not need a Mets ticket to enter.
 The Pine is located inside of the LaGuardia Holiday Inn.
 It's certainly within walking distance of Citi Field and can provide a good Italian or American meal.
 Keep in mind, Citi Field has one of the largest selections of food offerings in the major leagues and is worth saving your appetite.

-Citi Field's newest addition, McFadden's Bar & Grill, is an Irish pub that serves traditional American cuisine in a party sports bar atmosphere.
+McFadden's Bar & Grill, is an Irish pub inside Citi Field that serves traditional American cuisine in a party sports bar atmosphere.
 McFadden's has an incredible 80+ televisions, a 200 ft bar and even batting cages within their restaurant!
 The food is good and relatively fair priced for a ballpark restaurant.
 If you are looking for something to do after the game, McFadden's a convenient and fun option.

 Here is a rundown of the non-traditional ballpark fare offered at concession stands around Citi Field and is Ballpark Chaser approved.
 Shake Shack is one of New York’s most popular hamburger and hot dog stands.
 If you can’t make it to one of the Manhattan locations, don’t leave Citi Field without sampling a burger and shake.
 Blue Smoke features amazing barbecue pulled- pork sandwiches and Kansas City Ribs.
 Box Frites serves freshly-cut, Belgian-style fries with a number of fun and tasty dipping sauces.
 Catch of the Day, inspired by award winning seafood chef Dave Pasternack, offers lobster rolls, clam chowder, fish sandwiches, and local micro-brews.
 Mama's of Corona serves Italian style sandwiches, salads and desserts and Two Boots Pizza offers a taste of authentic New York style pizza.
 Other Chaser favorites include: Mac n' Cheese Fries, Steak Frites w/Monterey Jack cheese sauce, various grilled cheese sandwiches, and S'mores covered bacon.